Answers to NIH MOSAIC Frequently Asked Questions

 The MOSAIC K99/R00 program is intended to foster the development of creative, innovative, independent researchers who will be competitive for subsequent independent biomedical research funding, and who will enhance diversity in the biomedical research workforce.

 Individuals must be in mentored, postdoctoral training positions to be eligible to apply to the K99/R00 program.
 The K99 is not intended to extend time in the postdoctoral lab while an individual is on the job market.
-Individuals who are applying or interviewing for tenure track (or equivalent) faculty positions at research-intensive institutions are not the intended candidates for the MOSAIC K99/R00 Transition Award.
+Individuals who are applying or interviewing for tenure track (or equivalent) faculty positions at research-intensive institutions are generally not the intended candidates for the MOSAIC K99/R00 Transition Award.
 If an applicant achieves independence (any faculty or non-mentored research position) before a K99 award is made, neither the K99, nor the R00 award, will be made.

 The K99/R00 award will provide up to 5 years of support in two phases.
 The initial (K99) phase will provide support for up to 2 years of mentored postdoctoral research training and career development.
 The second (R00) phase will provide up to 3 years of independent research support, which is contingent on satisfactory progress during the K99 phase and an approved, independent, tenure-track (or equivalent) faculty position.
 The two award phases are intended to be continuous in time.
 Although exceptions may be possible in limited circumstances, R00 awards will generally only be made to those K99 PDs/PIs who accept independent, tenure-track (or equivalent) faculty positions by the end of the K99 award period.